ND low-income students reflect on admission experience

 “Notre Dame needs to be in all these communities recruiting because we want the leaders of those communities to be, at least some of them, [from] Notre Dame,” Bishop said.
 “And I think it becomes a better world in our mind when we are more a part of all those worlds.”

-Although admissions faculty and staff were not implicated in the cheating scandal, Bishop said he sees the scandal as an opportunity for Notre Dame to articulate exactly how it approaches admission decisions and why he believes their approach is most effective.
+Although admissions faculty and staff were not implicated in the cheating scandal, Bishop sees the scandal as an opportunity for Notre Dame to articulate exactly how it approaches admission decisions and why he believes their approach is most effective.

 “I think the public feels outrage because there are some very high-end schools involved in the scandal, and it’s migrated from the scandal to the whole conversation about influence, and in both of those groups people feel betrayed by the top colleges,” Bishop said.